Ibrahim-Jallouli/ReelGenAI/README.md

-# 🎬 AI Reel Script Generator
+# 🎬 AI Reel Generator

 > **⚠️ POC (Proof of Concept)** - This project is an experiment to test AI-assisted development.
 The goal was to build a functional project while writing as little code as possible, mainly through AI prompts.